oktadev/okta-blog/_source/_posts/2020-06-11-react-docker.md

 You should now be able to log in and see your app running on Heroku!
 You can verify its security headers are A-OK on <https://securityheaders.com>.

-{% img blog/react-docker/headers-buildback.png alt:"Security headers with nodejs and static buildbacks" width:"800" %}{: .center-image }
+{% img blog/react-docker/headers-buildpack.png alt:"Security headers with Node.js and static buildpacks" width:"800" %}{: .center-image }

 In this deployment example, buildpacks do all the work for you.
 However, not every cloud provider has buildpacks.
 This is where Docker comes in.

 ## Deploy Your Docker + React App to Heroku

-Heroku has a https://devcenter.heroku.com/articles/container-registry-and-runtime[couple slick features when it comes to Docker images].
+Heroku has a [couple slick features when it comes to Docker images](https://devcenter.heroku.com/articles/container-registry-and-runtime).
 If your project has a `Dockerfile`, you can deploy your app directly using the Heroku Container Registry.

 First, log in to the Container Registry.